 Advising a medical agency on consumer credit agreements to be used in rehabilitation scheme.

 Insurance & Reinsurance

 Jonathan’s insurance/reinsurance practice covers a wide range of fields and classes of risk, including general commercial liability (EL/PL/products); professional indemnity; property; motor; legal expenses; trade credit; D&O; property title; personal accident / disablement; financial risk.
 He regularly advises on, and acts in, coverage disputes between insurer and insured and commercial disputes between insurers, underwriting agencies and reinsurers.
-He is recommended by Chambers & Partners, Legal 500 and Legal Experts as a leading junior in this field.
+He is recommended by Chambers & Partners, Legal 500 and Legal Experts in this field.
 According to the current edition of Chambers & Partners, he “receives praise across the board for his insurance and reinsurance knowledge, responsiveness and versatility”; “works incredibly hard”; and is “thorough, pragmatic and great to work with.”